 Marriage certificates are no longer signed and presented to you on your ceremony day.
 You will instead, along with your witnesses, sign your marriage schedule.
 This will then be returned to the Registration Office by your Registrar and your marriage will be registered within 7 days of your ceremony taking place.

 This provides a more secure system for keeping marriage records and allows you to add more than just your father's name to your registration.
 These changes apply to marriages only and not civil partnerships.

 How to order your marriage certificate

-You can order your marriage certificate before or after your ceremony.
+You can order your marriage certificate after your ceremony.

 Need to know more?

 For more information, take a look at our ceremonies frequently asked questions.